gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 What is data?

-A very computer science-y answer would be: data is things like `"strings"`, integers (`42`), objects (`{ pizza: true }`), etc.
+A very computer science-y answer would be: data are things like `"strings"`, integers (`42`), objects (`{ pizza: true }`), etc.

 For the purpose of working in Gatsby, however, a more useful answer is